-This webinar is available at no charge to National Register Health Service Psychologists, National Register Practice Academy members, Canadian Register Health Service Psychologists, and APA Division 12 members.
+This webinar is available at no charge to National Register Health Service Psychologists, National Register Practice Academy members, and Canadian Register Health Service Psychologists.
 Psychology doctoral students and trainees may also attend at no charge.
 Non-member psychologists and other healthcare providers may register for $35 (some State Psychological Association members and affiliates receive discounted access, please check with your Association’s central office for details).

 Save the Date: Additional Upcoming Webinars